savitskayakaterina/savitskayakaterina/README.md

 QA Engineer
 ----------------
 I have theoretical knowledge and practical experience in manual QA.
-I worked as an assessor (tester) at Yandex for 3 months and gained expertise in creating test plans, checklists, bug reports, and test cases for mobile and web applications.
-I am familiar with various tools and technologies, including databases, bug tracking systems, Postman, and DevTools, which I learned during my training with [ArtsiomRusau](https://www.linkedin.com/in/artsiomrusau/)   .
+I am familiar with various tools and technologies, including databases, bug tracking systems, Postman, and DevTools, test documentation, which I learned during my training with [ArtsiomRusau](https://www.linkedin.com/in/artsiomrusau/)   .
 I am enthusiastic about applying my skills to contribute to quality assurance initiatives.

 * 🌍 I'm based in Warsaw, Poland
 * 📄 I invite you to have a look at my resume [LINK]